ONLYOFFICE/onlyoffice-docspace-drupal/README.md

 For example, if a user was invited to the room in advance with the Room admin rights, they will see the Drupal page with the published room available for editing.
-- If user does not have a DocSpace account: he can view only Public Room.
+- If a user does not have a DocSpace account: he can view only Public Rooms.

 Please note the following specifics for DocSpace rooms published on Drupal
 pages: